Garlic Butter Razor Clams

 Helpful Tips for Home Cooks

-• Look for clams that are tightly closed.
-Discard any that are cracked or open.
+• I look for clams that are tightly closed and discard any that are cracked or open.

-• Soak clams in salted water for 30 minutes to an hour before cooking.
-This step helps purge any remaining sand or grit.
+• I soak the clams in salted water for 30 minutes to an hour before cooking to help purge any remaining sand or grit.

-• Make sure that the cast-iron skillet is very hot so the clams sizzle and cook in a flash.
+• I make sure the cast-iron skillet is very hot so the clams sizzle and cook quickly.

-• Don’t overcrowd the pan when cooking.
-Work in batches if needed to ensure even cooking.
+• I avoid overcrowding the pan, cooking in batches if needed to ensure even cooking.

 Frequently Asked Questions